JoeR-droid/Project-Alfred-Locomotion/README.md

 This project is a two‑phase journey to make a Unitree R1 humanoid walk not just in simulation, but in the real world.

-**Phase 1** was the baseline: we took the official `unitree_rl_mjlab` framework, ran the standard flat‑terrain training on an L40S, and got a reliable walking policy.
+**Phase 1** was the baseline: I took the official `unitree_rl_mjlab` framework, ran the standard flat‑terrain training on an L40S, and got a reliable walking policy.

-**Phase 2** pushed further: we added domain randomization (friction, mass, COM offset, sensor noise) and fine‑tuned the baseline policy on an A100, turning a perfect‑simulation walker into one that can handle real‑world variation.
+**Phase 2** pushed further: I added domain randomization (friction, mass, COM offset, sensor noise) and fine‑tuned the baseline policy on an A100, turning a perfect‑simulation walker into one that can handle real‑world variation.

 The policy is now exported to ONNX and ready for the physical robot – but **real‑hardware deployment is the ongoing phase**, and that's the next milestone.